shahadat-dev/slate.js-demo/README.md

 ##### Un-ordered List

-Make selected paragraphs into an un-ordered list.
+Make selected paragraphs into an unordered list.

 ##### Ordered List

 Make selected paragraphs into an ordered list.

+#### Image

+_**Supports drag and drop**_

-#### Image Upload from URL
+##### Upload from URL

-Clicking this icon will popup a window for a link.
-Copy a link from web and paste here.
+Clicking this icon will pop up a window for a link.
+Copy a link from a web and paste here.
 It will add the image inside the editor.

-#### Image upload from file browser
+##### Upload from the file browser

-Upload an image from your local drive to add into the editor.
+Upload an image from your local drive to add to the editor.

 #### Block Limit

 By default it is unlimited.
 You can change it.
 It will affect the "save button" next to it.
-Save button will be disabled, if you enter more blocks at your editor than allowed number.
+Save button will be disabled if you enter more blocks at your editor than allowed number.

 #### Save

 This will save your document at local storage.
-If you relaod your browser, your file should be unchanged, if you save before reloading.
+If you reload your browser, your file should be unchanged, if you save before reloading.

 #### Cancel